Skip to main content

 NSF Drinking Water Plumbing Standards*

-Plumbing products used for drinking water are covered under two standards: NSF/ANSI/CAN 61 and NSF/ANSI/CAN 372.
-Certification to either standard means products do not contribute dangerous amounts of lead to the drinking water supply, but certification to NSF/ANSI/CAN 61: Drinking Water Treatment System Components – Health Effects ensures the faucet, fitting, valve, etc. is safe to be in contact with drinking water.
-This standard evaluates various harmful chemical contaminants, including lead that may be introduced to the drinking water because of the materials used in the product.
+various harmful chemical contaminants, including lead, which may be introduced to the drinking water because of the materials used in the product.
 In contrast, NSF/ANSI/CAN 372: Drinking Water System Components – Lead Content only requires verification of the lead content based on the wetted surfaces of the products.
-Look for the NSF/ANSI/CAN 61 certification mark to ensure the faucet, housing, valve, pipe, fitting, etc. is certified for drinking water contact.
+NSF/ANSI/CAN 61 requires compliance with NSF/ANSI/CAN 372.
+Look for the NSF/ANSI/CAN 61 certification mark to ensure the faucet, housing, valve, pipe, fitting, and other plumbing components are certified for drinking water contact.

 Where Can I Find Lead-Free Products?

-You can find plumbing products that are NSF certified as lead-free according to the U.S. EPA requirements by searching our listings below:
+You can find plumbing products that are NSF-certified as lead-free according to the US EPA requirements by searching our listings below:

 Where Can I Find Water Filters Certified by NSF?